Program

 Want to connect with strangers, or strengthen relationships with your neighbors, comrades, and colleagues?
 Check out our unique program and toolkit.

-Our events leverage arts, culture, and storytelling to impact public policy through engaging participants in explorations of the provocative ideas of innovative contemporary artists, scholars, and organizers.
-Ranging from small…
+Our public events leverage arts, culture, and storytelling to impact public policy and engage participants in explorations of provocative ideas.

 All of our toolkits and podcasts are free and accessible to all, either via our website or other online platforms.